Do Your Marketing Materials Sell?

 As marketing professionals we create collateral that emphasizes our brand and who we are, but do we use that material to sell our products and services?
 We often make the mistake of writing our material to be all about the brand rather than the benefits that we offer to our consumers.
 We then turn around and give these materials to our sales team in hopes that this will help them to land the next big client.

 Do you see a problem with this picture?
-For years we have treated marketing separate than sales, the exact opposite is true.
+For years we have treated marketing as separate from sales when the exact opposite is true.
 The marketing that we do and the collateral that we create has a responsibility to equip our sales team in selling the benefits of our services and products.
 They need to emphasize the need that our prospect has for what we have to offer.
 It's time to stop thinking it's all about "us" and remember that our prospective consumers want to buy.

-- Question 1: Are you defining the nature of your product and/or service and citing all the features that would be of interest to the prospective consumer?
+- Are you defining the nature of your product and/or service and citing all the features that would be of interest to the prospective consumer?

-- Question 3: Did you write your marketing material with your target audience in mind?
+- Did you write your marketing material with your target audience in mind?
 Do not write your collateral without doing a demographic study of your prospects.

-- Question 4: Is your collateral easy to understand?
+- Is your collateral easy to understand?
 Does it flow smoothly and rapidly without causing confusion?
 Does it contain a friendly and extroverted tone?
 Is it uncluttered, persuasive and involving?

 Keep these questions in mind when you are writing newsletters, advertising copy, websites, collateral and sales letters.